Sir Malcolm Drummond1

 M, #4805, d.
 September 1453

-Alexander Lindsay, 4th Earl of Crawford also went by the nick-name of 'Earl Beardie'.2 Alexander Lindsay, 4th Earl of Crawford also went by the nick-name of 'the Tiger'.2 He held the office of Hereditary Sheriff of Aberdeen between 1446 and 1452.2 On 13 January 1445/46 at Arbroath, Angus, Scotland, he was the victor of the bloody fray in which his father was fatally wounded.2 He succeeded to the title of 4th Earl of Crawford [S., 1398] on 17 January 1445/46.2 He held the office of Scottish Ambassador to England in 1451.2 In 1452 he rebelled against the King, after the murder of Douglas by the King.2 He fought in the Battle of Brechin on 18 May 1452, where he was defeated by the Earl of Huntly, and was declared forfeit.2 He held the office of Guardian of the Marches in 1453.2 In April 1453 he was restored.2
+Alexander Lindsay, 4th Earl of Crawford also went by the nick-name of 'Earl Beardie'.2 Alexander Lindsay, 4th Earl of Crawford also went by the nick-name of 'the Tiger'.2 He held the office of Hereditary Sheriff of Aberdeen between 1446 and 1452.2 On 13 January 1445/46 at Arbroath, Angus, ScotlandG, he was the victor of the bloody fray in which his father was fatally wounded.2 He succeeded as the 4th Earl of Crawford [S., 1398] on 17 January 1445/46.2 He held the office of Scottish Ambassador to England in 1451.2 In 1452 he rebelled against the King, after the murder of Douglas by the King.2 He fought in the Battle of Brechin on 18 May 1452, where he was defeated by the Earl of Huntly, and was declared forfeit.2 He held the office of Guardian of the Marches in 1453.2 In April 1453 he was restored.2

 Children of Alexander Lindsay, 4th Earl of Crawford and Margaret Dunbar